framps/raspiBackupDoc/en/src/installation-in-5-minutes.md

 **Note**: A manual installation without `sudo` usage is documented on [this page](manual-installation-and-configuration.md).

-Now you can select the installation with standard configuration and change the essential settings in the configuration menu.
+Now you can start the installation with a standard configuration and change the major basic settings in the configuration menu.

 ![Screenshot Konfiguration (2019)](images/Screenshot_at_2019-04-10_07-52-15.png)

-All further settings are made in the configuration file `/usr/local/etc/raspiBackup.conf` with an editor.
+All further settings have to be made in the configuration file `/usr/local/etc/raspiBackup.conf` with an editor.

 Finally, the weekly backup can be activated with *raspiBackup*.

-The installer can be restarted at any time in the command line with `sudo raspiBackupInstallUI` to change the configuration.
+The installer can be restarted at any time in the command line with `sudo raspiBackupInstallUI` to update the configuration.

 ![Installation demo video](images/raspiBackupInstall_de.gif)

 ## Systemd to start the backup automatically at regular intervals

-After both backup and restore have been successfully tested and the services to be stopped before the backup services to be stopped before the backup have been configured, *raspiBackup* can be scheduled via *Systemd timer* for automatic execution at the desired interval.
+After both backup and restore have been successfully tested and the services to be stopped before the backup have been configured, *raspiBackup* can be scheduled via *Systemd timer* for automatic execution at the desired interval.